marklogic/marklogic-kubernetes/README.md

 ## Upgrading MarkLogic version and MarkLogic Kubernetes Helm Chart version at once

-1. If there is a requirement to upgrade MarkLogic version and MarkLogic Kubernetes Helm Chart version both at once, we recommend following upgrade Steps 1 to 5 from [Upgrading MarkLogic Version in your release](#upgrading-markLogic-version-in-your-release) and Steps 1 to 3 from [Upgrading MarkLogic Version in your release](#upgrading-markLogic-version-in-your-release).
+1. If there is a requirement to upgrade MarkLogic version and MarkLogic Kubernetes Helm Chart version both at once, we recommend following upgrade Steps 1 to 5 from [Upgrading MarkLogic Kubernetes Helm Chart Version](#upgrading-markLogic-kubernetes-helm-chart-version) and Steps 1 to 3 from [Upgrading MarkLogic Version in your release](#upgrading-markLogic-version-in-your-release).

 2. Once the `helm upgrade` command is executed for both, initiate terminating pods.
 As recommended, delete the pod-0 i.e. running MarkLogic Bootstrap host first followed by other pods.
 ```